pantaluna/esp32_mjd_components/components/mjd_lorabee/README.md

 ### SODAQ LoraBee board
 Solder join the 2 pads of the SJ1 solder bridge at the backplate of the LoraBee board.
 This way you can hard reset the board (via the microcontroller) when driving for example the GPIO#17 high.

 By default the board does no reset at all.
 The RN2843A's Reset Pin is wired via the solder bridge SJ1 to the Parallax XBee breakout pin "IO3" (it is the 4th pin on the RIGHT side of the Parallax board).
 The solder bridge SJ1 is open by default to safeguard your keys when you reset your microcontroller, so you can continue transmitting.
-But you can close the solder bridge SJ1 if you want the LoraBee to reset whenever you want; connect the LoRaBee RESET pin#17 to the Parallax XBee pin "IO3" to the MCU pin GPIO#14.
+But you can close the solder bridge SJ1 if you want the LoraBee to reset whenever you want; connect the LoraBee RESET pin#17 to the Parallax XBee pin "IO3" to the MCU pin GPIO#14.

 ### Parallax XBee Pro Adapter Board
 - Pitch 2.0mm (not 2.54mm or 1.27mm).